Are you looking for long-term relief for your asthma?

 Did you know that more than 300 million people throughout the world suffer from asthma?
-Or, that an average of 250,000 people die each year from an asthma related disease? (see aaaai.org)
+Or, that an average of 10 Americans die each day (about 4,000 per year) from an asthma-related disease?

 What about the fact that the air quality inside our homes is 2-5x worse than outside, according to the U.S. Environmental Protection Agency?

-These statistics can sound scary, especially for asthma sufferers, but we assure you that there’s hope right around the corner (using an air purifier.)
+These statistics can sound scary, especially for asthma sufferers, but we assure you that there’s hope right around the corner by using an air purifier.

-While we don’t know for sure what causes us to have asthma, nor do we have an actual cure for it, we do know some of the reasons why it’s getting worse for people at home.
+While no one knows for sure what causes asthma, nor do we have an actual cure for it, we do know some of the reasons why it’s getting worse for people at home.

-Unfortunately, things have changed and this has created a new problem, especially for people with asthma.
+Unfortunately, structural designs have changed and this has created a new problem, especially for people with asthma.

-Now, when new houses are constructed there’s so much emphasis on making it energy efficient for homeowners, so that we can use as little air conditioning or heating possible while still maintaining a pleasant temperature.
-This is done by creating a tight seal throughout the home.
+Now, when new houses are constructed, there’s so much emphasis on making them energy efficient for homeowners.
+That way, we can use as little air conditioning or heating possible while still maintaining a pleasant temperature.

 What Makes a Room Air Purifier Good for Asthma?